-On 14 May 1997, Slovenian Armed Forces (SAF) members were deployed to a crisis response operation for the first time.
-It was the humanitarian operation Alba in Albania.
+On 14 May 1997, Slovenian Armed Forces (SAF) members were deployed to a crisis response operation for the first time: the humanitarian operation Alba in Albania.
 Between then and the end of 2018, the SAF deployed some 13,000 members to 25 different international operations and missions.
-With international deployments of more than five percent of the Slovenian Armed Forces active component members, we rank among the allies bearing an above-average operational burden.
+With international deployments of more than 5% of the SAF's active component members, we rank among the allies bearing an above-average operational burden.
 In February 2007, the Slovenian Armed Forces deployed a battalion-sized unit to an international operation for the first time in its history.
-The unit assumed its own area of responsibility and was in command of members of a foreign armed force, member of NATO.
+The unit assumed its own area of responsibility and was in command of members of a foreign armed force, a member of NATO.

-Today, the Slovenian Armed Forces participates in twelve missions with more than 340 members.
-Current international operations and missions with the participation of the Slovenian Armed Forces include: Afghanistan - RSM, Bosnia and Herzegovina - JOINT ENTERPRISE and ALTHEA, Kosovo - KFOR, North Macedonia - JOINT ENTERPRISE, Serbia - JOINT ENTERPRISE, Mali - EUTM, Lebanon - UNIFIL, Syria - UNTSO, Italy - Irini, Iraq - OIR, Latvia - eFP.
-Slovenian Armed Forces members also operate within the EU Battle Group and the NATO Response Force, designed to operate in operations inside and beyond the Alliance.
-The Slovenian Armed Forces also appoints its members to peacetime positions in military representations, NATO structure and within EU forces, international organizations and bodies, and multinational staffs or commands.
+Today, the Slovenian Armed Forces is participating in twelve missions with more than 340 members.
+Current international operations and missions with the participation of the Slovenian Armed Forces include: Afghanistan – RSM, Bosnia and Herzegovina – JOINT ENTERPRISE and ALTHEA, Kosovo – KFOR, North Macedonia – JOINT ENTERPRISE, Serbia – JOINT ENTERPRISE, Mali – EUTM, Lebanon – UNIFIL, Syria – UNTSO, Italy – Irini, Iraq – OIR, Latvia – eFP.
+Slovenian Armed Forces members also operate within the EU Battle Group and the NATO Response Force, designed to operate in operations both inside and beyond the Alliance.
+The Slovenian Armed Forces also appoints its members to peacetime positions in military representations and the NATO structure, and within EU forces, international organizations and bodies, and multinational staffs or commands.

 For the Republic of Slovenia, which does not own adequate aviation capabilities, the North Atlantic Alliance is conducting a peacetime mission to protect Slovenian airspace (NATO Air Policing).
 For the implementation of this mission, the Republic of Slovenia provides air traffic control and search and rescue capabilities while maintaining full sovereignty in its airspace.
 With the exception of its costs for air traffic control and the provision of readiness of the permanent helicopter search and rescue service, the Republic of Slovenia has no additional financial obligations within this mission.